 Wi-Fi signals don’t like concrete or brick walls, so avoid these, and wireless devices such as microwaves and baby monitors can also interfere with Wi-Fi speeds, so bear this in mind when you’re scouting for a location.
 Science has shown large fish tanks (all that water) and Christmas tree lights (all that electromagnetic radiation) can also have a detrimental effect.

-You're going to be limited to some extent by the location of the internet feed coming into your home, but some creative router positioning is a quick and easy way to eliminate dead zones.
+You’re going to be somewhat limited by the location of the internet feed coming into your home, but some creative router positioning is a quick and easy way to eliminate dead zones.
 Even just buying a longer connecting cable between the router and wall socket can give you more room to play with.

 We’ve all come to rely on Wi-Fi, but it’s also worth weighing the option of setting up a few cabled access points around the home.
 You’ll need some Ethernet cable, some pins to keep it in place, and some spare Ethernet ports on the back of your router.

 Wired internet access is not as convenient as wireless (you can’t walk around with your laptop, for a start) but it comes with two key advantages: security and speed.
 With a wired connection, there’s nothing to interfere with the internet signal and much less chance of any of your neighbors snooping on your activities without physical access to the router.

 You don’t need to hook up everything with wires, though.
 If you can run an Ethernet cable from the router up to an attic, for example, then you can attach a second router or a wireless access point to the other end, creating a second Wi-Fi network just for the attic or whatever room you’ve led the cable to.